microaeris/easy6502/aeris_6502_style_guide.md

 ### Subroutine Parameters
 When passing fewer than 3 bytes as parameters, use registers in the following precedence.
-* `A`
 * `X`
 * `Y`
+* `A`

 If the routine receives more than 3 bytes as parameters, use the data stack as described above.
 A subroutine is required to pull off all parameters from the stack before returning.

-Rationale: To explicitly delineate responsibility of caller vs. callee.
+Rationale: To explicitly delineate responsibility of caller vs. callee. `A` is to be used last since it will more likely be needed in the called subroutine's process.

 ### Return Values